- A1.1.9. Fault tolerant systems

 Member of the conference program committees

-- Bruno Tuffin is Area Editor for INFORMS Journal on Computing and Associate Editor for ACM Transactions on Modeling and Computer Simulation and Queueing Systems.
+- Bruno Tuffin is Area Editor for INFORMS Journal on Computing and Associate Editor of ACM Transactions on Modeling and Computer Simulation.

 - Gerardo Rubino is Associate Editor of the Journal of Dynamics & Games.